Haida people: Religion

 Haida beliefs are varied and diverse.
 Modern Haida ascribe to a wide variety of faiths including Protestantism, Catholicism, and Bahá'i.
 Nihilist, atheist, agnostic, and absurdist perspectives also attend the nation's post-colonial context.
 Pre-colonial beliefs, however, may still be most popular, and potlatch maintains its elevated situation in Haida society.

 Many Haida believe in an ultimate being called Ne-kilst-lass, spelt Nang Kilsdlaas in Skidegate dialect, which can manifest through the form and antics of a Raven.
 Ne-kilst-lass revealed the world and was an active player in the creation of life.
 While Ne-kilst-lass has a generous inclination, they also includes a darker, indulgent, and trickster quality.

 Nang Kilsldaas is one of many dozens of supernatural beings who personify a wide variety of forces, objects, places, and phenomena.
 A few of the most prevalent include K_ing.gii, a deity who presides over the seas; X_yuu, the northeast wind; and Sin SG_aanuwee, a cosmological "super-being" that encompasses all others.

+In traditional Haida society, shamans (sg̱aaga) served as intermediaries between the human and spirit worlds, performing healing rituals and communicating with supernatural beings on behalf of their communities.